adnanmushtaq1996/Python_ExecuteSQL_WriteCSV/README.md

 # Python_ExecuteSQL_WriteCSV
-The code is used to automate and execute  sql queryies from sql server and store them in  csv and xlsx files.
+The code is used to automate and execute  sql query from sql server and store them in  csv and xlsx files.

 # Install Dependencies
 1. Install dependencies Using pip install-csv,pandas,openpyxl,os.